 Law schools want students who can think critically and write well.
 They want students who have an understanding of the human experience, and who value faithfully serving others while promoting justice.
 To be a strong candidate for law school, we recommend selecting a major that you’re genuinely interested in and that develops your intellectual skills—particularly your skills in writing, research, problem solving, and analysis.

 The American Bar Association (ABA) does not recommend any particular undergraduate majors or courses to prepare for a legal education.
-Indeed, according to the ABA, there is no true pre-law curriculum.
 Students are admitted to law school from almost every academic discipline.
 You may choose to study subjects that are considered to be traditional in preparation for law school, such as political science, philosophy, history, English, or business.
-However, you can also focus your undergraduate studies in areas as diverse as art, science and mathematics, engineering, or education.
-Generally, a broad-based education that is challenging and that stresses analytical and verbal communication skills will be useful.
+However, you can also focus your undergraduate studies in areas as diverse as art, science, mathematics, or education.

 - PSci101: Introduction to Politics and Governance